 - Appointment of Commissions and/or Ad Interim Committees

 - Reports of Permanent Committees, with the report of Candidates and Credentials Committee always being first, the other permanent committees rotating their order of report from meeting to meeting.

 - Time and place of next Stated Meeting

 Only those items of business which reach the hands of the Stated Clerk no later than seven (7) days prior to a Stated Meeting may be included in the docket any place other than New Business.
 This includes reports of Permanent Committees.

 The approved minutes of Evangel Presbytery are a public record.
-A copy will be mailed to anyone who asks for one with the exception of executive session minutes.
+A copy will be provided to anyone who asks for one with the exception of executive session minutes.

 Unless honorably retired or declared infirm, all Ministers are expected to attend all meetings of Presbytery.
 Permission for absences shall be requested through the Stated Clerk or from the floor during the Stated Clerk’s report.